junyanz/iGAN/README.md

 * An intelligent drawing interface for automatically generating images inspired by the color and shape of the brush strokes.
 * An interactive visual debugging tool for understanding and visualizing deep generative models.
 By interacting with the generative model, a developer can understand what visual content the model can produce, as well as the limitation of the model.

 Please cite our paper if you find this code useful in your research.

-Contact: Jun-Yan Zhu (junyanz@berkeley.edu)
+(Contact: Jun-Yan Zhu, junyanz at mit dot edu)

 ## Getting started
 * Install the python libraries.
 (See `Requirements`).